-Students who believe they have already completed course work equivalent to a required course in the doctoral program may request that the department waive the requirements.
+Students who believe they have already completed course work at another institution that is equivalent to a required course in the doctoral program may request that the department waive the requirements.

-To request a waiver of a required course, students must give a folder to the DGS that contains the following:
+To request a waiver of a required course, students must send an email to the DGS that contains the following information:

-- A note to the DGS giving the student's name, saying which course s/he would like to have waived, and describing the course taken previously that s/he believe is equivalent.
-Indicate where the course was taken and who the instructor was. - Evidence of the requirements of the course that was taken, such as a syllabus, exams, reading list, homework problems, course catalog descriptions, and the like. - Evidence of the student's performance in the course, such as answers to exam questions or homework problems, papers written, grades, evaluations, and the like.
+- Specification of which required course the student would like to have waived and a short description of the course taken previously that student believes is equivalent.
+The message should specify where and when the course was taken, as well as who the instructor was. - Evidence of the requirements of the course that was taken, such as a syllabus, exams, reading list, homework problems, course catalog descriptions, and so on. - Evidence of the student's performance in the course, such as answers to exam questions or homework problems, papers written, grades, evaluations, and so on.

 The DGS will ask appropriate sociology faculty to evaluate the merits of the request.
 The faculty member(s) will make a recommendation to the DGS.
-The DGS will make a decision and communicate it in writing to you, and to your advisor if you have one.
-The decision will be recorded in your permanent file.
-You may be asked to take an examination to help confirm the merits of your waiver request.
+The DGS will make a decision and communicate it in writing to the student, and to the student's advisor.
+The decision will be recorded in the student's permanent file.
+Student's may be asked to take an examination to help confirm the merits of the waiver request.